-Statistical data on energy and electricity supply and demand between 1970 and 2017 illustrate long term trends in production and consumption.
-Total energy production and exports increased in recent years, from 2010 to 2017.
+Statistical data on energy and electricity supply and demand between 1970 and 2019 illustrate long term trends in production and consumption (Table 2).
+Total energy production and exports increased in recent years, from 2010 to 2019.

 1.2.
 THE ELECTRICITY SYSTEM

-The US electric power sector is a complex market involving firms that generate, transmit and distribute electricity through intricate infrastructure networks involving a large number of participants.
-The electric power industry is the backbone of US economic sectors, supplying energy for transportation, water, emergency services, telecommunications and manufacturing.
+The US electric power sector is a complex market involving firms that generate, transmit, and distribute electricity through intricate infrastructure networks involving a large number of participants.
+The electric power industry is the backbone of US economic sectors, supplying energy for transport, water, emergency services, telecommunications, and manufacturing.

-The US electric utility industry is regulated at the federal and state levels.
+The US electric utility industry is regulated at federal and state levels.
 Several pieces of legislation were enacted to address national policies, end user needs and environmental protection.
 Legislation also forms the basis for federal regulation of transmission and wholesale electric power transactions.
-Section 3.2.1 contains a complete listing of relevant electricity and nuclear power legislation.
+Section 3.2 contains a list of relevant electricity and nuclear power legislation.